barchart/alerting-service-public/docs/content/concepts/security.md

 function getJwtToken() {
 	return Promise.resolve() {
 		// Generate a signed token and return it.
 You'll probably want to delegate
-		// this to a remote service to ensure your JWT signing secret is not
+		// the work to a remote service.
+This helps to ensure your JWT signing secret
-		// compromised.
+		// cannot be compromised.

 		return token;
 	}